 Which of the following are great ways to protect health information?
 (Select all that apply.)

 d.
-Properly dispose of information, or close out of computer programs when done.
+Properly dispose of information and close out of computer programs when done

 If families have concerns about confidentiality or privacy, they should be directed to contact:

 a.
 Hospital Administration

 Standard precautions cover which of the following?
 (Select all that apply.)

 d.
 Non-intact skin

 The most important thing we can do to prevent the spread of infection is to: